Details About the Taproot Teacher Training + FAQs

 With its welcoming and supportive atmosphere, Taproot is truly a magical experience no matter where it takes place!
 The foundation of commitment to helping you find ways to make homeschooling work for your family has been there from the beginning and carries through to this day.

 I’ve witnessed over and over again how the acceptance, friendships, and hands-on experiences within a supportive community can give you the confidence and strength you need to continue learning and growing and bringing holistic homeschooling to your children.
-I hope if this kind of experience is calling you, that you’ll come join us at Taproot 2021 online and let this amazing experience become part of your professional development as a homeschooling parent.
+I hope if this kind of experience is calling you, that you’ll check out the Taproot Teacher Training and let this amazing experience become part of your professional development as a homeschooling parent.

 Rate & Review the Podcast

 If the Art of Homeschooling Podcast has inspired you, I’d LOVE it if you could rate and review the podcast on your favorite podcast player!
 Reviews can be left on Apple Podcasts (iTunes), Podcast Addict, or Stitcher.